docarys/docarys/readme.md

 [docarys](http://www.docarys.io) is yet a static site generator.
 Simple.
 Flexible.
 Customizable.
 Period.

-docarys is as magic as a dragon spiting fire 🐉 🔥
+docarys is as magic as a dragon spitting fire 🐉 🔥

 [![Material for docarys](docs/material.png)](https://github.com/docarys/docarys-material)